manyfold3d/website/get-started/unraid-server.md

 layout: page
 ---

-{: .warning }
+{: .note }
 Some people have had success with this method, though it's not yet officially supported.
+Improved documentation will come along in the future!

 Manyfold is available via the [Unraid Community Apps plugin](https://unraid.net/community/apps), currently under its old name "van_dam".
 For detailed instructions, install the CA plugin and search on the apps tab.